mcrank1/cs314413su24pair03p3/README.md

 # Setting up the Environment

-Check out the project using Android Studio.
+Check out the project using IntelliJ IDEA.
 This creates the `local.properties` file with the required line

     sdk.dir=<root folder of Android Studio's Android SDK installation>